MvRens/Tapeti/docs/tapeticmd.rst

 --maxrate <messages per second>
   The maximum amount of messages per second to import.

+--batchsize <messages per batch>
+  How many messages to import before pausing.
+Will wait for manual confirmation unless batchpausetime is specified.

+--batchpausetime <seconds>
+  How many seconds to wait before starting the next batch if batchsize is specified.

 Either input, message or pipe is required.